 Guyana is a small English-speaking country located on the Atlantic Coast of South America, east of Venezuela and west of Suriname.
-Deserving of its reputation as one of the top birding and wildlife destinations in South America, Guyana's pristine habitats stretch from the protected shell beach and mangrove forest along the northern coast, across the vast untouched rainforest of the interior, to the wide open savannah of the Rupununi in the south.
-Guyana hosts more than 850 different species of birds covering over 70 families.
+Deserving of its reputation as one of the top birding and wildlife destinations in South America, Guyana's pristine species of birds covering over 70 families.
 Perhaps the biggest attraction is the 45+ Guianan Shield endemic species that are more easily seen here than any other country in South America.